schemedoc/surveys/surveys/boolean-equal.md

 | Ypsilon     | error              | error            | error         |

-* Bigloo, Guile, Scheme9, Tinyscheme do not seem to have `boolean=?` bound, so were not included in the comparison.
+* Bigloo, Guile, Scheme9, TinyScheme do not seem to have `boolean=?` bound, so were not included in the comparison.